intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Root Cause Analysis

-We conducted binary analysis focusing by the following functions :
+We conducted binary analysis focusing on the following functions :

 - [ISearchRoot::put_RootURL](https://docs.microsoft.com/en-us/windows/win32/api/searchapi/nf-searchapi-isearchroot-put_rooturl)
 - [ISearchRoot::get_RootURL](https://docs.microsoft.com/en-us/windows/win32/api/searchapi/nf-searchapi-isearchroot-get_rooturl)

-While analyzing ISearchRoot::put_RootURL and ISearchRoot::get_RootURL, we figured out that the object's shared variable (CSearchRoot + 0x14) was actually referenced.
+While analyzing ISearchRoot::put_RootURL and ISearchRoot::get_RootURL, we figured out that the object's shared variable (CSearchRoot + 0x14) was referenced.

 The put_RootURL function wrote a user-controlled data in the memory of CSearchRoot+0x14.
 The get_RootURL function read the data located in the memory of CSearchRoot+0x14. , it appeared that the vulnerability was caused by this shared variable concerning patches.